Bad Love (Eric Clapton song): Media appearance

-In 1990, Eric Clapton filmed a television advertisement for the Japanese car company Honda Cars.
-The filming took place in a New York City recording studio.
+In 1990, Eric Clapton filmed a television advertisement for the Japanese car company Honda Motor Co.
+Ltd. The filming took place in a New York City recording studio.
 In the commercial, which was shown frequently on worldwide television, the British rock musician is seen and heard overdubbing an extra guitar line, that Eric Clapton improvised, onto the song "Bad Love".
-For the commercial Eric Clapton brought his famous black Fender Stratocaster, "Blackie", out of retirement at the request of Honda Cars in Japan.
+For the commercial Eric Clapton brought his famous black Fender Stratocaster, "Blackie", out of retirement at the request of Honda Motor in Japan.